oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 ## Creating a Response File

 Sample response and password files are created for you in the `responsefile` directory.
-You can edit these files either directly or by running the shell script `start_here.sh` in the script's home directory.
+You can edit these files or create your own file in the same directory using these files as templates.
+The files can be editied directly or by running the shell script `start_here.sh` in the script's home directory.

 For example

 ```
-./start_here.sh
+./start_here.sh [ -r responsefile -p passwordfile ]
 ```

-You can run the above script as many times as you like on the same file.
-Pressing the Enter key on any response retains the existing value in the file and creates `idm.rsp` and `.idmpwds`in the  `responsefile` directory.
+You can run the above script as many times as you want on the same file.
+Pressing the Enter key on any response retains the existing value.

+Values are stored in the files `idm.rsp` and `.idmpwds` files unless the command is started with the -r and -p options in which case the files updated will be those specified..

 > Note:
 > * The file consists of key/value pairs.
 There should be no spaces between the name of the key and its value.
 For example: